Lauren Conrad Shares A Close-Up Of Son Liam James Who Bears A Striking Resemblance To His Mom

 “I took a photo of [Liam] yesterday… I’m trying to take a monthly photo — all of the good moms do it — I’m really trying.
 So I took it and I looked at it next to his 1-month photo, and he had just changed.
 Like he was a completely different baby, and I was like, ‘Oh my God.’ “

-Lauren added that it’s “good” to feel that way as motherhood can sometimes become overwhelming, especially for stay-at-home moms.
+Lauren added that it’s “good” to feel that way, as motherhood can sometimes become overwhelming, especially for stay-at-home moms.

 “… Just being at home with your baby all day… But seeing how fast they change, you realize it’s so important not to miss anything.
 It almost makes it harder to leave them.”